seenureddy/records/Border-Gateway-Protocol(BGP).md

 # Border Gateway Protocol (BGP)

+Border Gateway Protocol (BGP) is the postal service of the Internet.
+When someone drops a letter into a mailbox, the postal service processes that piece of mail and chooses a fast, efficient route to deliver that letter to its recipient.
+Similarly, when someone submits data across the Internet, BGP is responsible for looking at all of the available paths that data could travel and picking the best route, which usually means hopping between autonomous systems.

 Border Gateway Protocol (BGP) forms the foundation for routing in the Internet.
 More recently, BGP has made serious inroads into data centers on account of its scalability, extensive policy control, and proven track record of running the Internet for a few decades.
 Data center operators are known to use BGP for routing, often in different ways.
 Yet, because data center requirements are very different from the Internet, it is not